approov/web-quickstart-hcaptcha-javascript/README.md

 ### hCaptcha

 hCaptcha uses sophisticated machine learning models to tell humans and bots apart.
-This approach allows them to require less annoying tasks from users and therefore take less of their time.
+This approach enables them to reduce the CAPTCHA friction for users and therefore improve the web experience.

 In the combined Approov/hCaptcha flow, each API request made by the web app is handled such that: